What is rabies?

 How common is rabies?

-In 2017, 149 animals tested positive for rabies in Ontario.
-This includes 86 raccoons, 37 skunks, 20 bats, 4 cows, 1 cat, and 1 red fox.
-The number is down slightly compared to the 288 rabies cases in 2016.
+Did you know that rabies cases in animals peak during the summer months?
+Last year (2019) in Canada there were 116 animals that tested positive for rabies and 65 of those animals were in Ontario.
+This includes 41 bats, 13 skunks, 9 raccoons, 1 dog and 1 cat.
+These numbers are down compared to the 183 rabies cases in 2018.
 See Canadian Food Inspection Agency for up-to-date confirmed rabies cases in Canada by province.

 The last confirmed case of rabies in Windsor- Essex County was identified in the summer of 2008 in a bat.
 The last case of rabies in a land animal in Windsor- Essex County was a red fox in 1994.
 If new cases of rabies are confirmed in our area, The Windsor- Essex County Health Unit will release this information on our website at www.wechu.org